Computational Reproducibility in Computational Social Science

-However, it has also been acknowledged that writing these declarative descriptions requires skills that not many researchers may have \citep{kpd-ercsrb-18} but tutorials such as \cite{nuest:2020:TD} are available.
-The procedure for writing a Dockerfile can be automated and tools such as containerit~\citep{nuest:2019}, repo2docker~\citep{ragan:2018}, and rang~\citep{chan:2023} are available.
-Figure \ref{fig:rang} shows an example of an automatically generated declarative description that pins down all four software components.

-We strongly recommend using Linux or Linux-based virtualization systems for CSS research, owing to their maturity, stability, compatibility with containerization, and open licensing, all of which enhance reproducibility.
-Popular Linux distributions such as Debian, Fedora, and Ubuntu are good enough for reproducibility because the software repositories of these standard Linux distributions have good archives of their old software packages.
+We strongly recommend using Linux-based systems for CSS research, owing to their compatibility with containerization, and open licensing, all of which enhance reproducibility.
+Standard Linux distributions such as Ubuntu are good enough for reproducibility because the software repositories of these standard Linux distributions have good archives of their old software packages.

-Our recommendations to enhance reproducibility depending on the sharability of code and data are shown in Table \ref{tab:solutions}.
-In the optimal case where both data and code can be shared, 3\textdegree CR can be achieved by following best practice guides to write reproducible code, using a research compendium, and by providing a declarative description of the computational environment.
-If data cannot be shared, e.g. for privacy reasons, researchers should still follow all mentioned practices for establishing a reproducible pipeline and either choose a journal that allows for a reproducibility check for 2\textdegree CR or alternatively deposit their data with a trusted third party which allows for a secure access to sensible data~\citep{arenas2019design, recker2015paving}.

-In terms of code, we argued that there is no convincing reason to not share the code that produced the final results of a paper.
-Hence, if researchers are not willing to share their code, independent of the availability of data, the paper should not be published since it cannot even achieve a minimal computational reproducibility of 1\textdegree CR.